gabemule/git-aliases/docs/commands/open-pr.md

 .github/pull_request_template.md
 ```

-If a template exists, it will be included in the PR description.
+If a template exists, it will be included in the PR description unless --no-template is used.

 ## Ticket Handling